-Description: A diaphragm is made of soft rubber in the shape of a shallow cup, with a flexible metal spring forming a circular outer edge.
-It comes in a variety of sizes measured in millimeters (mm); the range is from 50 to 105 mm or 2-4 inches.
-Approximately 1 teaspoon (3-4 inches of cream as it comes out of the tube) or one plunger full of cream or jelly (gel) is put in the shallow cup, around the rim and on the outside as well.
+Description.
+A diaphragm is made of soft robber in the shape of a shallow cup, with a flexible metal spring forming a circular outer edge.
+It comes in a variety of sizes measured in millimeters (min); the range is from 50 to 105 mm, or 2-4 inches.
+Approximately one teaspoon (% inches of cream as it comes out of the tube) or one plunger full of cream or jelly (gel) is put in the shallow cup, around the rim and on the outside as well.
 Then the cup is pressed together and inserted into the upper third of the vagina over the cervix so that it fits snugly behind the pubic symphysis.
 For extra protection, insert a little extra cream or jelly after the diaphragm is in place.
 When it fits properly, you should not be able to feel it, nor should your partner in intercourse, except occasionally.
 The diaphragm is a mechanical device, although the only protection is the chemical one from the cream or jelly.
 The diaphragm holds the cream in place and against the cervix.
-(See [Y, p.
-68)

-Effectiveness: From 95-98% effective depending on: 1) effectiveness of cream or jelly; some are much stronger spermicidal agents than others, and 2) proper fit and proper care.
+Effectiveness.
+From 95-98% effective depending on (1) effectiveness of cream or jelly (some are much stronger spermicidal agents than others) and (2) proper fit and proper care.
 The diaphragm can move somewhat during intercourse, as the vagina expands.
 Do not use vasoline on it.
 This corrodes the rubber.
 Check it for holes.
-Wash it carefully after use, blot dry and dust with talc.
+Wash it carefully after use, blot dry and dust with tale.
 Do not boil.

-Simplicity: You need a medical exam to be fitted and a prescription to buy it.
-It isn't hard to learn how to use it and one should be positive about handling oneself.
-It should be put in place one to three hours before intercourse, as one's own body chemicals can destroy the spermicidal effect of the birth control jellies and creams.
+Simplicity.
+You need a medical exam to be fitted and a prescription to buy it.
+It isn't hard to learn how to use it and we should be positive about handling ourselves.
+It should be put in place less than two hours before intercourse, as one's own body chemicals can destroy the spermicidal effect of the birth control jellies and creams.
 (The shorter the time, the safer you are.)
-It shouldn't be removed until at least 6 hours after intercourse, and can be left in for 24 hours or more.
-You need to add another teaspoonful of cream for each additional intercourse.
-Application can be made by the man as well as by the woman.
-It can be integrated into lovemaking.
+It should not be removed until at least six hours after intercourse, and can be left in for 24 hours or more.
+You need to add another teaspoonful of cream with an applicator for each additional intercourse.
+Application can be made by the man as well as by the woman, or by both of you.
+Integrate it into your lovemaking.